 All OOI data are freely available to everyone who has an Internet connection.
 Data may be used in proposals, the scholarly record, classroom materials, and other scientific investigations.
-The only requirement for use of OOI data is to acknowledge OOI as its source.
+The only requirement for use of OOI data is to acknowledge OOI as its source, with appropriate acknowledgement of the National Science Foundation’s support.
 Guidelines for how to cite OOI data follow:

 Citing OOI Data